MIT-LCP/critical-data-book/part_iii/chapter_20/README.md

-# 3.4 Mortality prediction in the ICU based on MIMIC-II: Results from the Super ICU Learner Algorithm (SICULA) project
+# Chapter 20.
+Mortality prediction in the ICU based on MIMIC-II: Results from the Super ICU Learner Algorithm (SICULA) project

 This directory contains the code used in the following publication: